wonkodv/wonkodv.github.io/content/bookmarklets.md

 <https://issues.chromium.org/issues/40059144?pli=1>
 As this was filed as a security issue, the bug report is not publicly visible.

-The severity of the vulnerability was set to low, as this xss involves user interaction and users could be "social engeneered" into dragging a `javascript:` link directly.
+The severity of the vulnerability was set to low, as this XSS involves user interaction and users could be "social engineered" into dragging a `javascript:` link directly.
 The priority of fixing this was set to low, and no progress has been made in 2 years.

 ### Firefox